mschangtaitai/blogs-task/README.md

 The goal is to create a blogging application that interacts with various systems and functionalities using Laravel and connects the developed API to Vue.js.

 ## Laravel
-- Implement CRUD operations for the entities.
+- Implement CRUD operations for the entities. :heavy_check_mark:
-- Implement authentication using Sanctum.
+- Implement authentication using Sanctum. :heavy_check_mark:
-- Utilize Docker with Sail:
+- Utilize Docker with Sail: :heavy_check_mark:
-    - Set up MySQL service with a volume in the Docker Compose file.
+    - Set up MySQL service with a volume in the Docker Compose file. :heavy_check_mark:
-    - Set up Redis service with a volume in the Docker Compose file.
+    - Set up Redis service with a volume in the Docker Compose file. :heavy_check_mark:
-- Allow only users who created blogs to update them.
+- Allow only users who created blogs to update them. :heavy_check_mark:
-- Research Dependency Injection in Laravel.
+- Research Dependency Injection in Laravel. :heavy_check_mark:
-- Create services for actions and inject them with DI, for example:
+- Create services for actions and inject them with DI, for example: :part_alternation_mark:
     - BlogService
         - create: Creates a blog and returns the eloquent model created.
 - Display blogs only when the `available_at` value is not present or is earlier than the current date.